masanose/Udas/ReadMe.txt

 http://magdas.serc.kyushu-u.ac.jp/whi/index.php
 Future data release is a work in progress.

+3. Kyushu GCM data are prepared for the Research Project No.3 (Atmospheric studies on Arctic change and its global impacts) in the Green Network of Excellence" Program (GRENE Program) Arctic Climate Change Research Project 'Rapid Change of the Arctic Climate System and its Global Influences'.
+Database construction of the Kyushu GCM data is financially supported by the GRENE Arctic Climate Change Research Project.

-3. You can get useful information of our data (ex., data availability, contact person, access URL, etc...) at the IUGONET metadata database: http://search.iugonet.org/iugonet/.
+4. You can get useful information of our data (ex., data availability, contact person, access URL, etc...) at the IUGONET metadata database: http://search.iugonet.org/iugonet/.

-4. For some kinds of data, it may be difficult to load more than one week by using GUI due to the memory problem.
+5. For some kinds of data, it may be difficult to load more than one week by using GUI due to the memory problem.